Nontaxable Advertising Services

 Exempt Publications

 Certain publications are exempt from the sales tax.
 Newspapers or other publications such as advertise circulars and catalogs that are regularly issued at average intervals of three months or less and distributed to the general public are exempt publications.
+An agency can purchase inputs that become a part of an exempt publication exempt from the tax.
+To claim exemption, give the vendor a completed Form ST3, Certificate of Exemption.
+Use exemption code Other and write in exempt publication.

 Direct Pay Companies